Zayed National Museum: History

-Architectural Design
+To celebrate its opening, the museum launched a cultural programme with live performances, workshops, guided tours, and creative activities.

+Architecture

-The museum’s design suggests that it keeps pace with the latest developments and modernity in architecture.
+The museum's design suggests that it keeps pace with the latest developments and modernity in architecture.
 It was designed by Pritzker Prize-winning architect Norman Foster.
-The museum’s land area is 66,000 square metres, and consists of five towers that resemble the shape and design of a falcon’s wings, inspired by their place in the cultural heritage of the United Arab Emirates.
+The museum's land area is 66,000 square metres, and consists of five towers that resemble the shape and design of a falcon's wings, inspired by their place in the cultural heritage of the United Arab Emirates.
 The height of these wings ranges between 83 and 123 metres.
 The museum has a large main lobby to welcome visitors, and two galleries on the ground floor that represent the heart of the museum.
 On the first floor, there are four galleries in the form of a hanging hill, each of which forms the base of one of the wings, in addition to an external hill 30 metres high, inspired by the terrain of the Emirates.
 Visitors can climb it and walk between the bases of the wings and get a direct view of the cultural area on Saadiyat Island.